pc-magas/sercommH300sVoipCredentialsRecovery/CONTRIBUTING.md

 ## File structure and architecture

-The project should have thw following folders:
+The project's `app/src/main` should have the following folders:

 1. `logic` where core logic exists.
 2. `screens` where all activities reside